 Definition and Purpose

-The California Durable Power of Attorney form designates an agent to act on behalf of the principal, particularly when the principal is incapacitated.
+The California Durable Power of Attorney form designates an agent to act on behalf of the principal, mainly when the principal is incapacitated.
 It includes a durability clause, ensuring the agent’s authority remains even if the principal loses competence.
 This document empowers individuals to establish a comprehensive financial management plan.

 Who Can Make a Durable Power of Attorney?